alphazeus/color_picker/README.md

 - [X] Correcting the file system
 - [X] Display of Color picked
 - [X] Converstion to other color spaces (HSV)
+- [X] Added drag and drop function to the application
 - [ ] Change the title icon with custom one
 - [ ] Create Custom Titlebar